sideos/sideos-did-method/README.md

 ### Security

 Security requires multiple layers of defense.
 The software implementation of the resolver incorporates cryptographic libraries and security features provided by many vendors, mostly supervised by the open source community.
-In most of the cases the community detects vulnerabilities quickly and provides fixes to security flaws.
+In most cases, the community detects vulnerabilities quickly and provides fixes to security flaws.
 Keeping up with the maturity process and applying a secure software lifecycle is crucial for the resolver but also for the connecting services.

 Cryptographic weaknesses may occur if new technologies are able to break through the protection layer or conceptual shortcuts in the cryptographic algorithms are discovered.
 The sideos DID method is using a versioning system to be able to migrate to updates of the underlying cryptographic primitives.

 DID documents may be tempered with if the storage of the DID document has certain vulnerabilities with respect to the access permissions or integrity protection.
 It is part of the defense strategy to protect DID Document on the storage and transmission layer.

-If the Identity Holder loses control over the secret keys there may be unauthorized changes to the DID Document via the UPDATE operation or a key revocation via the DEACTIVATION operation is not possible in the case the keys are lost or destroyed.
+If the Identity Holder loses control over the secret keys there may be unauthorized changes to the DID Document via the UPDATE operation.
+The Identity Holder may not be able tp perform a key revocation via the DEACTIVATION operation in the case the keys are lost or destroyed.

 # Contact